-This set of guidelines aims to provide information and recommends safe working practices (supported by training) for those responsible for, and involved in the examination, inspection, testing, service / maintenance, repair and replacement / refurbishment of Esc/MW.
-The work focus on the installation of various components as indicated in Annex 3 and Annex 4
+This set of guidelines aims to provide information and recommends safe working practices (supported by training) for those responsible for, and involved in the examination, inspection, testing, service and maintenance, repair and replacement/refurbishment of Esc/MW.
+The work focus on the installation of various components is indicated in Annex 3.

-Note: The scope does not cover pre-fabrication, transportation, lifting of the steel truss structure and cladding work which would be undertaken by specialist contractor.
+The scope does not cover pre-fabrication, transportation, lifting of the steel truss structure and cladding work which would be undertaken by a specialist contractor.

-This set of guidelines also recommends provisions intended to ensure a safe working environment, physical working conditions as well as personal well-being to meet the requirements of relevant WSH legislations and Code(s) of Practice in all workplaces where installation, maintenance and replacement of permanently installed escalators and moving walks is required.
+This set of guidelines also recommends provisions intended to ensure a safe working environment as well as the personal well-being of the workers to meet the requirements of relevant WSH legislations and Code(s) of Practice in all workplaces where installation, maintenance and replacement of permanently installed escalators and moving walks are required.

-It serves to equip stakeholders in the Esc/MW industry with useful practical knowledge and good practices on installation, service & maintenance and replacement / refurbishment of such Esc/MW in Singapore.
+It serves to equip stakeholders in the Esc/MW industry with useful practical knowledge and good practices on installation, service and maintenance, and replacement/refurbishment of such Esc/MW in Singapore.

-The recommendations relate to the safety of persons when gaining access to and from the work area on an Esc/MW installation and while working there; they also relate to the safety of others in the vicinity, whether working or not, who may be endangered by the actions of those working on escalators or passenger conveyors.
+The recommendations relate to the safety of persons when gaining access to and from the work area on an Esc/MW installation and while working there.
+They also relate to the safety of others in the vicinity, whether working or not, who may be endangered by the actions of those working on escalators or passenger conveyors.

-2. Abbreviation, terms and definitions
+2. Abbreviation, Terms and Definitions